bzhtux/hello-k8s/README.md

 ## Deployments

-Now services are deployed, you can create deployments for redis, api and frontend.
+When services are successfully deployed, you can create deployments for redis, api and frontend.
 But before just take a look at `k8s/05-frontend-deployment.yml` that create a deployment for the frontend application:

 ```shell
 apiVersion: extensions/v1beta1